simenghe/simenghe/README.md

 ### Hi there I am Simeng (Simon) He!
-I am 4th year UW CS and am looking for Fall 2022 SWE Internships! 👋
+I am a 4th year UW CS and am looking for Fall 2022 SWE Internships! 👋
 My strengths are in backend + fullstack!

 <!--